 Honda's Real Time 4WD is actually a car-style all-wheel-drive system, not a true off-highway truck-type four-wheel drive, as it incorporates no lockable transfer case or ultra-low, off-road gearing.
 As such, however, it works seamlessly, invisibly allocating power to the tires slipping the least, although always favoring the front wheels by default.

 The Vehicle Stability Assist includes traction control.
 Coupled with four-wheel disc brakes (vented in front and solid in the rear), ABS, brake assist and electronic brake-force distribution, VSA helps drivers maintain control in emergency maneuvers or in bad weather.

 Noise levels were minimal.
 Tire noise correlated with pavement type and conditions.
 The EX-L version did the best job of insulating occupants from outside irritants.
-Sounds from under the hood, although low key, left no doubt the engine is a big four-cylinder and that it strained at times.
+Sounds from under the hood, although low key, left no doubt the engine is a fairly big four-cylinder.
 Moderate wind whistle leaked into the cabin from the outside mirrors and around the A-pillars.